MegacoderKim/fastapireact/README.md

-# FASTAPI REACT JS EXAMPLE PROJECT
+# FASTAPI X REACT JS EXAMPLE PROJECT

 ## About

-A simple api
+A simple fast api api backend with a react frontend.

 ## Running the project